Join YPT as we cross the whole of Vietnam in search of traces of the latest history of the country.

 Everyone knows the DMZ on the Korean peninsula, but we jump back in time and see what divided Vietnam until the unification of the country in 1979.
 And of course, we end in the capital Hanoi, visiting the mausoleum of Uncle Ho Chi Minh himself.

-With time by the beach, exploring fishing markets and climbing towers of old civilizations, as well as doing our YPT thing and climbing a few tanks from more recent conflicts, this tour has it all for the budget traveller who wants to make the best out of a Vietnam Tour and South West China Tour in a short time.
+With time by the beach, exploring fishing markets and climbing towers of old civilizations, as well as doing our YPT thing and climbing a few tanks from more recent conflicts, this tour has it all for the budget traveller who wants to make the best out of a Vietnam Tour.

-Arrive at your own leisure at Ho Chi Minh City – Saigon
+Arrive at your own leisure at Ho Chi Minh City – Saigon, those coming from the Dark Tourism Cambodia Tour will arrive early afternoon

 Meet your YPT guide at our centrally located hotel at 2:00 pm